 - Other associated conditions e.g. head trauma or intoxication.

 - Change of present headache can be a sign of progression or another pathology.
-The most common type of headache among populations is tension headache but the most presentable type of headache to primary care physicians is migraine.
+The most common type of headache among populations is tension headache but the most presentable type of headache to primary care physicians is a migraine.

 Red Flag Headaches